How to remove photos of your kids or teens from Google Images - NewsBreak

 A child, teenager, or a parent/guardian can make the request.

 You can submit the request for removal here on Google’s support site .
-Google said team members will review the request, reach out if they need more information, and notify you if/when the content is taken down.Suspect arrested in connection with the murder of Cleveland mayor’s grandson
+Google said team members will review the request, reach out if they need more information, and notify you if/when the content is taken down.Yes, Alexa is recording you.
+Here’s how to delete recordings from your Amazon Echo

 If the request is approved, “This means these images won’t appear in the Images tab or as thumbnails in any feature in Google Search,” the company said.